SM8UTI/sm8uti/README.md

 ## 🙋‍♂️ class About_Me()
 </br>

-- 🌱 I’m currently learning ` Data Structures and Algorithms,Web Development and Android App Development `
+- 🌱 I’m currently learning ` Data Structures and Algorithms,Web Development`

 - 👯 I’m looking to collaborate on **OpenSource Projects**